Last updated 27 June 2022

-The 10 National Employment Standards are an integral part of the federal system of industrial relations and relate to:
+The 10 minimum employment entitlements listed in the National Employment Standards are an integral part of the federal system of industrial relations and relate to:

 - flexible working arrangements